 (1) You pay your tax debt in full; or (2) The time expires for legally collecting the tax.

 If we attach your salary or wages, contact the specific person or call the telephone number listed on the Notice of Warrant for assistance.

-If the DE DOR attaches your bank account, your bank is required to hold funds you have on deposit, up to the amount you owe for 20 days.
+If the Division of Revenue attaches your bank account, your bank is required to hold funds you have on deposit, up to the amount you owe for 20 days.
 This period allows you time to resolve any problems about the warrant or make other arrangements to pay.
-The bank is then required to send the money, plus penalty and interest if it applies, to the DE DOR.
+The bank is then required to send the money, plus penalty and interest if it applies, to the Division of Revenue.

-To discuss your account, you should contact the DE DOR by calling the person whose name is shown on the Notice of Warrant.
+To discuss your account, you should contact the Division of Revenue by calling the person whose name is shown on the Notice of Warrant.